ComputationalPhysiology/simula-tools-meetup/index.md

 In this slack channel we also encourage people to share tools or ticks and tricks that they find useful.

 ### When and where
-The meetings will be held in Østmarka (room 292) at KA23 every second Monday at 10.00.
+The meetings will be held in Nordmarka at KA23 every second Monday at 10.00.
 There will also be a link to a zoom meeting that you can use if you want to join remotely.
 Link to the zoom meeting can be found in the calendar.

 ### Google calendar